NEONScience/NEON-Data-Skills/tutorials/R/neonUtilities/neonUtilities.md

 available data, or a date in the form YYYY-MM, e.g. 2017-06.
 Since NEON data are provided in month packages, finer scale querying is not available.
 Both start and end date are inclusive.
-* `package`: either basic or expanded data package
+* `package`: either basic or expanded data package.
+Expanded data packages generally include additional information about data quality, such as chemical standards and quality flags.
+Not every data product has an expanded package; if the expanded package is requested but there isn't one, the basic package will be downloaded.
 * `avg`: either "all", to download all data (the default), or the number of minutes in the averaging interval.
-See example below; only applicable to IS data
+See example below; only applicable to IS data.
-* `savepath`: the file path you want to download to; defaults to the working directory
+* `savepath`: the file path you want to download to; defaults to the working directory.
 * `check.size`: T or F: should the function pause before downloading data and warn you about the size of your download?
 Defaults to T; if you are using this function within a script or batch process you